jac99/MinkLocMultimodal/README.md

 9. J. Komorowski, "MinkLoc3D: Point Cloud Based Large-Scale Place Recognition", Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), (2021)
 10. Z. Zhou et al., "NDT-Transformer: Large-scale 3D Point Cloud Localisation Using the Normal Distribution Transform Representation", 2021 IEEE International Conference on Robotics and Automation (ICRA)
-* J. Komorowski, M. Wysoczanska, T. Trzcinski, "MinkLoc++: Lidar and Monocular Image Fusion for Place Recognition", Xxxxxx (IJCNN), (2021)
+* J. Komorowski, M. Wysoczanska, T. Trzcinski, "MinkLoc++: Lidar and Monocular Image Fusion for Place Recognition", accepted for International Joint Conference on Neural Networks (IJCNN), (2021)

 ### License
 Our code is released under the MIT License (see LICENSE file for details).